This article describes the cause and possible solution for screenshot failures with a completely or partially blank screen.

 6. Force a new screenshot verification, and observe the results.

-If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting on Datto appliances running Ubuntu 16.04.
+If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting.
 This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced, as shown in Figure 3.

 Figure 3: Virtualization Video Controller selector